mickael-kerjean/filestash-website/_docs/index.md

 <style>.banner{ display: none; }</style>

 To use Filestash, you can either:
-1. Get your own instance running in the cloud in under 60 seconds.
-Register to get a free trial [there](https://deploy.filestash.app/?type=personal::cloud){:target="_blank"}
+1. Get your own instance running in the cloud in less than 60 seconds.
+Start your free trial [here](https://deploy.filestash.app/?type=personal::cloud){:target="_blank"}
 2. Self-host the application on your own server and manage everything yourself: [see the documentation](/docs/install-and-upgrade/)
 3. Play around with the public demo: